MUtils-MC/MChallenge/.github/assets/README-Modrinth.md

 🏷️ **Tags**
 - `Fun` - Easy Challenge with fun in focus
-- `Free` - You can play this Challenge without premium!
 </details><details><summary><b>Mob Hunt</b> ▪ <img src='https://mutils.net/images/mc/grab/items/phantom_spawn_egg.png' width='18'></summary>
 Kill all Mobs in a given order to finish!
 Use /mobhunt to modify